We’re hosting a debate between the two Michigan Congressional District 2 candidates and a Meet and Greet for two more.

 Please consider helping Dent the Rent, and pay for the sign, and for the internet, and for the utilities, etc. Click on the Dent the Rent flyer image to donate through ActBlue.
 Or mail a check made out to “Oceana County Democratic Party”, to OCDP, PO Box 145, Hart, MI 49420.

-Your donations will fund our efforts to support Dem candidates in the midterms and hopefully taking over the House, the Senate or both!
+Your donations will fund our efforts to support Dem candidates in the midterms!
 Thank you, in advance for supporting Dems!

 2 Easy Ways to Use Your Voice to Effect Change.
 We are stronger than we think!